 Château Marquis de Terme

 I watched bemused as the military-green tank lurched around the corner in front of Château Marquis de Terme and advanced towards me.
 Or at least it initially looked like a tank; as it neared me I could see its true identity; it was in fact an aging Volkswagen Polo, its military appearance the result of a quick coat of green paint and the addition of a turret atop the roof, complete with a long gun barrel, all constructed from cardboard and painted the same green.
-So I hope you won’t blame me for thinking it a tank.
+So I hope you won’t blame me for thinking it was a tank.
 And for being more than a little bemused.

 Trundling to a halt right in front of me, on the edge of the vineyard, a young Frenchman popped his head out of the turret.
 He was, presumably, accessing it through the sunroof of the car.
 Turing towards me, and without a word with regard to his mode of transport, he spoke in a cheery voice.